 I understand.
 I had one too when I got this far.
 Let’s take a look at the diagram again.

-I am a Director.
+I am a Driver.
 Look at where I am in the diagram.
 On my borders are Analyticals and Expressives.
 This means I share certain social attributes with them.

 Notice how I am diametrically opposed to Amiables.
 I share no social attributes with them.
 We simply do not speak the same language.
 When I found this out, I understood at last why a couple of my team members were driving me nuts.
 They were Amiables.
 For us to get along, I needed to learn how to speak to them in their language.